pelias/documentation/getting-started/002-search.md

-Search
+`SEARCH`
 =======
-Turning place names we can say into geographic coordinates computers can use
+Turning human recognizable place names into computer recognizable geographic coordinates
 _____________________________________________________________________________________

 Geocoding is the process of matching an address to its corresponding geographic coordinates.
-There's nothing inherent in the words "10 Downing Street, London, United Kingdom" that inherently conveys its location at the coordinates 51.503396, -0.12764.
+There's nothing inherent in the words "10 Downing Street, London, United Kingdom" that conveys its location at the coordinates `[ 51.503396,  -0.12764 ]`.
 Instead this process [...].

-# Using Search
+:school: :barber: :bank: :us: :house_with_garden: :hospital: ......... :computer:

 ## Looking For Places - Getting Started
-{search text, global, no options}
+_{search text, global, no options}_

+##### The most basic scenario

-So, let's say you wanted to find **Stinky Beach**, you'd just do this.
+Let's say you wanted to find **Stinky Beach**, you would simply query the search API as follows:

 >
 > [/v1/search?___text=stinky beach___](https://search.mapzen.com/v1/search?api_key={YOUR_API_KEY}&text=stinky beach)
 >

-_Go ahead, and click that link... we'll wait._
+_...go ahead, and click that link, we'll wait_

+Now that you're back, you probably saw a `GeoJSON` formatted response on the other side of that click.
+You'll always get back `GeoJSON` results, unless something goes terribly wrong, in which case you'll get a really helpful error.

-Now you know exactly where on the earth sufrace **Strinky Beach** is located: `[ 139.86114, -37.33192 ]` You've also probably learned from the results of that request that this questionable beach is located in **Australia**, more specifically in the **South Australia** region.
+Now you know exactly where on the earth's sufrace **Strinky Beach** is located: `[ 139.86114, -37.33192 ]` You've also probably learned from the results of that request that this intriguing beach is located in **Australia**, more specifically in the **South Australia** region.
 You also have yourself a handy text label to use when talking to other humans about this place: **Stinky Beach, Nora Creina, South Australia**

 - Response is GeoJSON FeatureCollection